SenseNet/sncom-resources/_posts/2017-12-12-starting-out-with-sensenet-ECM-using-reactjs-and-redux.md

 ---

-sensenet's new version is full of possibilites.
+sensenet's new version is full of possibilities.
 One of them is the capability of being the base of your single-page-application with its Content Repository.
 If you are familiar with Reactjs, Redux or Aureliajs, sensenet can offer you even more with its toolkits, prebuilt control packs and many many more.
 In the following post we try to guide you with a step-by-step tutorial creating your first basic single page app with sensenet, Reactjs and Redux.

 ---